Aris B.C.: The Aris–PAOK rivalry

 The most memorable game between Aris and PAOK was the third playoff game between the two teams in 1991.
 Aris had a two-game lead, after winning the first two games of the series, but PAOK managed to even the score with two victories in the first two playoff games, so, naturally, they had the momentum going into the fifth game of the best-of-seven series.
 PAOK was up by four points, almost 10 seconds before the end of that fifth game.
-What followed left bad memories for many PAOK fans: Aris' Panagiotis Giannakis scored a quick two-point basket, reducing the deficit to two points.
-A sloppy in-bounds pass from PAOK was then stolen by Aris' Dinos Angelidis, who then passed the ball to Nikos Galis, who (while being guarded by a frenzied John Korfas) started to penetrate, but then Galis passed the ball to Giannakis, who promptly drilled a three-pointer at the buzzer.
+Aris's Panagiotis Giannakis scored a quick two-point basket, reducing the deficit to two points.
+A sloppy in-bounds pass from PAOK was then stolen by Aris' Dinos Angelidis, who then passed the ball to Nikos Galis, who (while being guarded by a frenzied John Korfas) started to penetrate, but then Galis passed the ball to Giannakis, who drilled a three-pointer at the buzzer.
 Aris went on to win the next playoff game, and thus win the 1991 Greek League championship.

 1992–93 FIBA European Cup Winners

 In 1992, Aris won the Greek Cup, versus AEK.
-That Greek Cup Final was quite significant, since it marked Galis' last game with Aris.
+That Greek Cup Final marked Galis' last game with Aris.
 The player who almost by himself, had made basketball hugely popular in Greece, had won 8 Greek League championships and 6 Greek Cups with Aris, in 13 years.

-The team's management made what was proven to be a mistake in their plans for the 1992–93 season.
-The President (Mitroudis), in cooperation with Steve Giatzoglou (the team's new head coach), decided to build the new team around Giannakis, instead of around Galis.
+President (Mitroudis), in cooperation with Steve Giatzoglou (the team's new head coach), decided to build the new team around Giannakis, instead of around Galis.
 Even though Roy Tarpley was signed by the team, and Aris was dominating at the start of the season, things eventually fell apart.
 Irresponsible team management, in conjunction with a lack of discipline, led to the team finishing in the 5th spot in the final standings of the Greek League.
 However, a surprise European-wide success came for the team, as Aris won the European 2nd-tier level FIBA European Cup, after beating Efes Pilsen, by a score of 48–50, in a very dramatic game, in which Aris won their first European-wide title.